LL8719/Employee-Tracker/README.md

 ## <a href="Installation">Installation</a>

-Node along with the Inquirer MySQL and console.table package are required to be able to run the application in the terminal.
+Node along with the Inquirer MySQL dot.env and console.table package are required to be able to run the application in the terminal.
 Please search the web for instructions on installing Node and the packages mentioned.

 ## <a href="Usage">Usage</a>